 # What ports, IPs and protocols we listen for Port 22

-Replace number 22 with the port number of your choice.
+Replace the number 22 with the port number of your choice.
 Please do not enter a port number already used on your system.
-Save, and exit the configuration file.
+To be safe, use a number between 49152 and 65535.

 ssh username@IPv4_of_your_VPS -p NewPortNumber

+In general, tasks that do not require root privileges should be performed via a standard user.
 You can create a new user with the following command:

 Then fill in the information requested by the system (password, name, etc.).

-Then locate the following section:
+Locate the following section:

 # Authentication: LoginGraceTime 120 PermitRootLogin yes StrictModes yes

-Replace the yes with no on the line
+Replace yes with no on the line

 For this modification to be taken into account, you need to restart the SSH service: